Welcome to the Year 3 Class Page

 What have we been learning?

-In lower KS2, children begin to follow Talk4Writing which is used across the key stage to support English in Years 3 - 6.
+We use Talk4Writing, which is used across the school to support the development of English.
 Each text type is studied for approximately 5 weeks.
-Across the teaching cycle children get the chance to read, explore, plan, create and publish the studied text.
+Across the teaching sequence children will read, explore, plan, create and publish the studied text through a process of Imitation, Innovation and Independent activities.

-In the Autumn Term, Year 3 will look at Islam and key aspects of the Muslim faith.
-We will learn where Islam originated, about special places linked to Islam and about key festivals in Muslim life.
-Finally, the children will also learn about symbols in Islam, the Muslim holy book and the main beliefs held by Muslims.
-Following this we will re-visit The Nativity Story.
+This term we will learn key aspects of the Christian faith.
+The children will find out where Christianity originated, about special places linked to Christianity and about key festivals in Christian life.
+We will also learn about symbols, the Christian holy book and the main beliefs held by Christians.

 Year 3 in the community

-The Britishness Project, at Firstsite, offers a selected number of schools in Essex the opportunity of producing artwork to be displayed in an exhibition early next year.
-This is a rare and fantastic opportunity and Year 3 at St Michael’s are thrilled to have been invited to take part.
-During the Autumn term, our class will have regular sessions with a professional artist to produce a range of artworks exploring cultural identity and Britishness.
-A selection of these artworks will then be displayed in the gallery from March – June 2018.
+The Britishness Project, at Firstsite, offered a selected number of schools in Essex the opportunity of producing artwork to be displayed in the FirstSite Gallery in Colchester.
+This is a rare and fantastic opportunity and Year 3 were thrilled to have been invited to take part.
+During the Autumn term, our class had regular sessions with a professional artist and produced a range of artwork exploring cultural identity and Britishness.
+A selection of this artwork is being displayed in the gallery from March – June 2018.
 Firstsite is a public art gallery in the centre of Colchester that showcases works from international artists, such as Andy Warhol and Grayson Perry.

 Learning and Life Skills